Analysis

 What is fund administration?

-The fund administration sector has been a crucial service provider to managers seeking middle and back-office assistance, but what exactly is fund administration and what services do fund administrators provide?
+The fund administration sector is a crucial service provider for companies and managers seeking middle and back-office assistance.
+But what exactly is fund administration, and what legal and financial services do fund administrators provide?

 What is fund administration?

-Managers of these alternative asset funds will rely on fund administration service providers to manage their middle and back-office services requirements so that they can focus on their core, front-office functions of sourcing and executing deals, managing portfolios, securing exits and delivering returns for investors.
+Managers of these alternative asset funds will rely on fund administration service providers and AIFM services to manage their middle and back-office services requirements so that they can focus on their core, front-office functions of sourcing and executing deals, managing portfolios, securing exits and delivering returns for investors.
+By partnering with professional fund administration entities, companies can enhance their operational capabilities.

 What are the benefits of fund administration?